-The Company has a process for inspection, monitoring, detection and assessment of risk from corruption and has formulated a prevention plan to address potential risks with the Risk Management Committee being responsible for assessing operational risks and risks of corruption to comply with the Company's anti-corruption policy with the internal audit unit of the Company, together with Dharmniti Internal Audit Company Limited, the external juristic person hired by the Company as a consultant, conduct internal audit inspection as well as preparing a report on operational risk assessment and the risk of corruption to be presented to the meeting of the Audit Committee for a review the internal control system and follow up on the internal audit results.
+The Company has a process for inspection, monitoring, detection and assessment of risk from corruption and has formulated a prevention plan to address potential risks with the Risk Management Committee being responsible for assessing operational risks and risks of corruption to comply with the Company's anti-corruption policy with the internal audit unit of the Company, together with Kandit Advisory Services Co.,Ltd. the external juristic person hired by the Company as a consultant, conduct internal audit inspection as well as preparing a report on operational risk assessment and the risk of corruption to be presented to the meeting of the Audit Committee for a review the internal control system and follow up on the internal audit results.
 In the event of corruption, the Risk Management Committee will report directly to the Audit Committee and the Audit Committee will report to the Board of Directors respectively.

-With the ongoing commitment to fight against corruption, the Company has announced its intention to be part of the (Private Sector Collective Action Coalition against Corruption: CAC) and has been certified as a member of the CAC on October 14, 2016, with the term of 3 years each time and the Company is renewed this certification continuously second time in 2022.
-In 2023 the Company is Compliance with the policy and guidelines against corruption and monitor the result continuously.
+With the ongoing commitment to fight against corruption, the Company has announced its intention to be part of the Private Sector Collective Action Coalition against Corruption: CAC) and has been certified as a member of the CAC on October 14, 2016, with the term of 3 years each time and the Company is renewed this certification continuously second time in 2022.
+In 2024 the Company is Compliance with the policy and guidelines against corruption and monitor the result continuously.
+The Company is currently preparing documentation for the third renewal of certification, which is due to expire in December 2025.